10 Secret Features Hidden In Your Mac

 Tired of taking screenshots that capture much more of your screen than you'd like?
 Hold down Command + Shift + 4, which will change your cursor into a cross hair.
 After you've outlined what you want to be in the screenshot, press the Spacebar to capture.

-For users running Mac OS X Lion or earlier, you can easily invert and revert the colours of you Mac display by holding down Command + Option + Control + 8.
+For users running Mac OSX Lion or earlier, you can easily invert and revert the colours of you or your friend's Mac display by holding down Command + Option + Control + 8.
 The feature is originally designed to help the visually impaired.

 When filling out order forms online, tabbing through the input boxes often skips dropdown menus such as the 'month' or 'year' selections.
 To allow your computer to tab through them like any other text box, simply go to System Preferences => Keyboard, and then set 'Full Keyboard Access' to 'All Controls.'